alexmmorgan/alexmmorgan.github.io/_pages/about.md

 I use Geographic Information Systems (GIS) to analyze image and topographic data, complemented by numerical modeling.
 Additionally, I conduct fieldwork in locations that serve as geological or climatic analogues to the martian environment.

-I am based in beautiful eastern Virginia.
+I am based in eastern Virginia.
 I am currently a staff scientist at the <a href="https://www.psi.edu" target="_blank" rel="noopener noreferrer">Planetary Science Institute (PSI)</a>, as well as a visiting research associate at the Smithsonian Institution.
 Previously I was at the National Air and Space Museum, the University of Virginia, NASA Ames Research Center, and the University of California Santa Cruz.

 I encourage you to also check out my <a href="https://www.psi.edu/staff/profile/alexander-morgan/" target="_blank" rel="noopener noreferrer">PSI staff page</a>.